Good Hotel Guide Review

 35. 10 on ground floor, 2 suitable for disabled.

-lounge, library, bar/restaurant, free Wi-Fi, in-room TV (Freeview), civil wedding licence, terrace, 2 small gardens.
+lounge, library, bar/restaurant, in-room TV (Freeview), civil wedding licence, terrace, rear garden with summerhouse, parking, EV charging, restaurant wheelchair accessible, adapted toilet.